jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 `ICustomService`, and let's say that you have already built a technology adapter for that interface called `MyCustomService`.
 This adapter is likely to have been injected at runtime, into your subdomain module at runtime.
 So, when your integration tests run, that adapter is being used for real in automated testing.

-We want to avoid using the real adapter, so we need to build a integration testing stub adapter instead.
+We want to avoid using the real adapter, so we need to build an integration testing stub adapter instead.

 In the integrations testing project of your infrastructure project (where your integration tests are), you will create a sub-folder called
 `Stubs`.